 Developing employee or customer learning is an expensive investment.
 Luckily, using an LMS and boosting its functionalities with integrations with your existing systems both reduces the cost of the investment and improves learning and performance.

 With integrations there’s no need to develop or set-up internal services which are readily available and used outside the LMS.
-This reduces the total cost of learning, making it faster to deploy, and allowing more efforts to be focused on learning content.
+Thus, this reduces the total cost of learning, making it faster to deploy, and allowing more efforts to be focused on learning content.

 All of the benefits laid out above also make the learning more effective and conducive to performance on the job, thus improving the “return” aspect of ROLI.